mikepqr/dwx/README.md

 ## Local use

- - _Optional but recommended_: create a Python 3.6+ virtualenv, e.g.
+ - _Optional but recommended_: create and activate a Python 3.6+ virtualenv,
+   e.g.
    ```bash
    python3 -m virtualenv venv
    source venv/bin/activate
    ```
  - Install `pytz` and `requests` (e.g. `pip install -r requirements.txt`)
- - Sign up for the [Dark Sky API](https://darksky.net/dev/)
- - Add your Dark Sky API, and the latitude, longitude and timezone of the location to your environment, e.g. for Central Park
+ - Add your Dark Sky API key, and the latitude, longitude and timezone of the location to your environment, e.g. for Central Park
    ```bash
    export DS_KY="..."
    export DWX_LATITUDE="40.782222"